regolith-linux/regolith-desktop-website/content/_index.md

 ### Discussion and Help

 * Join us on [GitHub Discussions](https://github.com/orgs/regolith-linux/discussions) for help and discussion
+* Chat with community members on [the Regolith Desktop Matrix space](https://matrix.to/#/#regolith-desktop:matrix.org)
 * Search from [existing issues or create a new issue](https://github.com/regolith-linux/regolith-desktop/issues) for bugs and feature requests
 <--->